kaustavdm/git-workshop-content/content.md

 In VCS-speak, we refer remote repositories from where you fetch changes as "upstream".

+e.g. for those who are familiar with Ubuntu will know that Debian is the "upstream" of Ubuntu

+This is because Ubuntu regularly fetches changes from Debian and merges it with their changes

 ---- Check for questions ----

 A *fork* is usually described as a clone of an existing repository, which is taken as a starting point of creating something different from the original repository.